 Project Manager Salaries Around the World

-As we mentioned, where you work factors into what you make as a project manager, entry-level project manager salary, or otherwise, here’s a list of some of the project manager salaries around the globe:
+As mentioned above, where you work plays a major role into what you earn as a project manager, entry-level project manager salary, or otherwise.
+Here’s a list of some of the project manager salaries around the globe:

 Remember, you must crunch the cost-of-living numbers before making any drastic career moves based on project manager salaries alone.